RafayelGardishyan/Schoolar/README.md

 # Schoolar
 Thoolar is an advanced learning application which allows you to learn your words very quickly and easily.
-It's a good alternative for the dutch WRTX
+It's a good alternative for the dutch WRTS